 Located in the southern part of the state, Pocatello is another very friendly town in Idaho.
 It’s much smaller than Boise, but it still ranks #2 on the list of Best Towns in Idaho for LGBT rights and freedoms.
 The town passed its own anti-discrimination laws right after Boise, and the majority of the town’s residents voted to keep those laws in place when they were challenged.

 The third city on our list is Lewiston.
 It’s located in what’s called the state’s Banana Belt.
 This area’s unique geography guarantees that it’s fairly warm all year round, even while other parts of the state are freezing.
 This means it’s perfect for those who love doing activities outdoors.
-Golfing, sports, hiking, and many other activities are found year-round in Lewiston, plus the city is known for being a haven for LGBT individuals and families.
+Golfing, sports, hiking, and many other activities like hubting are found year-round in Lewiston, plus the city is known for being a haven for LGBT individuals and families.
+If you are planning on going out into the wilderness to enjoy nature or to go hunting, make sure you are properly equipped with items like a weather proof hunting backpack and plenty of water.
 The nearby town of Clarkston, Washington, is also known for having a great LGBT reputation.